 In some cases, the methods used by vendors and consulting companies are straight-up corruption.
-However, the slick salesmanship within large vendors and large consulting companies, is, in effect to help companies make poor decisions that are against their interests.
-These companies would not employ so many salespeople who so commonly lie unless it was understood that they would be using this skill of lying against prospects and current customers.
-This extreme form of lying is evident from any of the quarterly calls from the major vendors, where the executives like Mark Hurd or Bill McDermott lie regularly and are sort of the special forces of liars.
-That is they produce a level of lying that is the ultimate goal of many of the sales reps within these companies aspires to.
+However, the slick salesmanship within large vendors and large consulting companies is, in effect to help companies make poor decisions that are against their interests.
+These companies would not employ so many salespeople who so commonly lie unless they understood that they would be using this skill of lying against prospects and current customers.
+This extreme form of lying is evident from any of the major vendors’ quarterly calls, where the executives like Mark Hurd or Bill McDermott lie regularly and are sort of the special forces of liars.
+They produce a level of lying that is the ultimate goal of many of the sales reps within these companies aspires to.

 What Happened to IT Departments?

 IT departments, at this point, share similarities with the health care system.
-They are highly inefficient, highly bureaucratized, and more about its narrow interests than serving the customer (in this case, the business).
+They are highly inefficient, highly bureaucratized, and more about their narrow interests than serving the customer (in this case, the business).

 A perfect example of capture is this video from Florida Crystals at an SAP ASUG conference where the CIO is lying about his project with S/4HANA.
 The CIO here declares an impossible migration to S/4HANA of 3-4 weeks.
-How did the vendor, SAP, in this case, motivate this CIO to lie is such an falsifiable way?
+How did the vendor, SAP, in this case, motivate this CIO to lie in such a falsifiable way?
 The Florida Crystals case study is covered in detail here.
-And was one of the many case studies used at part of Brightwork’s research into the implementation history of S/4HANA.
+And was one of the many case studies used as part of Brightwork’s research into the implementation history of S/4HANA.

 Why IT departments have become so insular is an interesting question; however, if we look at, for instance, the marketing department at companies, they are quite frequently wholly unconcerned with how their policies affect operations.
-That is, marketing sees its role to excite demand as much as possible; the accuracy of the information provided usually is not a concern.
+Marketing sees its role to excite demand as much as possible; the accuracy of the information provided usually is not a concern.
 Therefore insensitivity between departments is indeed nothing new.
-IT departments have reached a state where they are unconcerned as to whether the business derives value from the applications they support.
-IT departments cause a significant drag on economic efficiency because they tend to steer enterprise software selection decisions away from applications with high functionality that meet the business need, to high maintenance applications that meet IT needs.
+IT departments have reached a state where they are unconcerned about whether the business derives value from the applications they support.
+IT departments cause a significant drag on economic efficiency because they tend to steer enterprise software selection decisions away from applications with high functionality that meet the business need to high maintenance applications that meet IT needs.

 The Battle Between Business and IT

-The inflexibility on a host of issues, including IT offering up the same old lagging edge applications from large vendors that sub-optimize the business has helped deepen the discord between the business and IT.
-The business often views IT as not having an interest in providing them with solutions which help the business meet their objectives.
+The inflexibility on a host of issues, including IT offering up the same old lagging edge applications from large vendors that sub-optimize the business, has helped deepen the business and IT discord.
+The business often views IT as not interested in providing them with solutions that help the business meet its objectives.
 As an independent consulting who often is hired by IT and works with the business, I have to say this view is quite often accurate.
-Many IT departments show utter disdain for the business, implementing software in a way that has little regard for how the business benefits, something which has quite a bit in common with how IBM tends to implement software.
+Many IT departments show utter disdain for the business, implementing software that has little regard for how the business benefits, something which has quite a bit in common with how IBM tends to implement software.

 I have been at companies repeatedly when the IT resources that the IT director loves so much turn out to be incomprehensible to the business.
-I have seen many instances where the IT resource provides convoluted and false answers (often to protect software weaknesses or flaws) and the IT director supports the IT resource in essence “snowing” the business resource.
+I have seen many instances where the IT resource provides convoluted and false answers (often to protect software weaknesses or flaws).
+The IT director supports the IT resource, in essence, “snowing” the business resource.
 For the IT director, unintelligible resources who play fast and loose with the truth help get the business resource to “go away.”

 Who Cares About IT Efficiency?

 Our primary focus has been SAP and Oracle and consulting firms like Accenture and Deloitte.
-We have recently concluded that IT does not care much about the actual benefits of software to the business.
-Instead of the benefits to the customer, the careers of the IT decision makers is placed above the business user.
+We have recently concluded that IT does not care much about software’s actual benefits to the business.
+Instead of the customer’s benefits, the careers of the IT decision-makers are placed above the business user.
 And the larger vendors have convinced IT departments that it is in their best interests to align with the vendor.

 “Look, we draw a paycheck, but we don’t really work here.”

 Is there any love as pure as that between a sales rep and their customer?
-If you have any type of decision making authority over IT dollars, prepare for some out of the world treatment.
-You are “brilliant,” “bold,” “forward thinking” and you know the best software is offered by that sales rep.
+If you have any type of decision-making authority over IT dollars, prepare for some out-of-the-world treatment.
+You are “brilliant,” “bold,” “forward-thinking,” and you know that sales rep offers the best software.

 Lessons in Extreme Flattery

-Finally, someone who appreciates them, and who shows them the respect they deserve!
-Not at all like their business counterparts that only complain about the inadequate systems they are forced to use.
-If the IT director continues to buy from the vendors, they can expect an unending sequence of flattery and free goodies as well as resume enhancement that can stretch on for years.
-SAP takes the most compliant CIOs that have wasted the most of their company’s budgets and gives them jobs in ASUG when they are between CIO gigs.
+Finally, someone who appreciates them and who shows them the respect they deserve!
+Like their business counterparts, they only complain about the inadequate systems they are forced to use.
+If the IT director continues to buy from the vendors, they can expect an unending sequence of flattery and free goodies and resume enhancement that can stretch on for years.
+SAP takes the most compliant CIOs that have wasted most of their company’s budgets and gives them jobs in ASUG when they are between CIO gigs.

 Sales reps know how to get the decision makers to put their own interests ahead of their company’s interests that they represent.
 The game these reps are playing is one of corruption.
 They are not merely offering information about a product or a service.
-Instead they are engaging in a velvet glove handling of an IT decision maker, making them think that their lifestyles will improve if they align themselves with a particular vendor.
+Instead, they engage in a velvet glove handling of an IT decision-maker, making them think that their lifestyles will improve if they align themselves with a particular vendor.
 This is why so many reps have expensive hobbies.
-Sailing, playing polo, golf, all of these things create an illusion of a lifestyle more exciting than that of the IT decision maker.
+Sailing, playing polo, golf, all of these things create an illusion of a lifestyle more exciting than that of the IT decision-maker.

 Switching the Allegiance of the IT Decision Maker

-The objective of the sales rep is to get the IT decision makers to put their interests first, and their company’s interests second.
+The sales rep’s objective is to get the IT decision makers to put their interests first and their company’s interests second.
 Any sales rep can sell a good quality solution; it takes an exceptional sales rep to sell a barely functional solution.
-And this is why they are paid the most, and why Oracle and SAP have the highest paid sales reps.
+And this is why they are paid the most and why Oracle and SAP have the highest-paid sales reps.

 For CIOs, it is “In and Out”

 Companies don’t seem to understand, switching out one compliant and brainwashed CIO for a new compliant and brainwashed CIO will not do anything to change the outcomes.
-It is the structure of IT and how IT is controlled by vendors; that is the problem.
+It is the structure of IT and how vendors control IT; that is the problem.
 Each new CIO comes with their vendor relationships before they assume the new job.
 CIO’s are often chosen because they have “experience” in various items.
-However, CIOs don’t touch systems, so their domain expertise in a particular application or database is far less important than their ability to look at the new situation objectively.
+However, CIOs don’t touch systems, so their domain expertise in a particular application or database is far less important than their ability to objectively look at the new situation.

 IT as the Inside Man

-I have been dissuaded by IT to censor analysis that would end up pointing a finger at their bad decisions.
-I have witnessed behaviors that demonstrates IT decision makers being the but back pocket of these vendors.
-Truth has little currency in most IT departments, the rule is exaggerating one’s knowledge to IT, and covering up previous decisions that went sour because the IT decision maker spent more time listening to sales reps than doing any research.
-IT departments have become extremely hierarchical with a precise segmentation between executive decision makers and worker bees.
-And the worker bees, those with the technical knowledge, usually are not even asked for their opinions as to the various claims made by sales reps.
+I have been dissuaded by IT to censor analyses that would end up pointing the finger at their bad decisions.
+I have witnessed behaviors that demonstrate IT decision makers being the but back pocket of these vendors.
+Truth has little currency in most IT departments.
+The rule exaggerates one’s knowledge of IT.
+It covers up previous decisions that went sour because the IT decision-maker spent more time listening to sales reps than doing any research.
+IT departments have become extremely hierarchical with a precise segmentation between executive decision-makers and worker bees.
+And the worker bees, those with the technical knowledge, usually are not even asked for their opinions about the various claims made by sales reps.

 None of this corruption could work without compliant IT departments.
 Why?
-This would empower them, and display the lack of understanding of technology on the part of executives to the people that work below them, and earn far less money than they do.
+This would empower them and display the lack of understanding of technology on executives’ part to the people who work below them and earn far less money than they do.